Food Dehydrator Safety

 You'll learn about proper equipment selection, essential cleaning protocols, and the science behind keeping your dried foods safe and delicious.

-And here's the kicker: while dehydrating does make life harder for bacteria (they're not fans of dry environments), it's not a guaranteed knockout punch.
+While dehydrating does make life harder for bacteria (they're not fans of dry environments), it's not a guaranteed knockout punch.

 I've seen plenty of well-meaning food preservers make the same assumption I once did - that the dehydration process is some kind of bacterial death ray that eliminates all risks.

+The truth?
 Proper handling before, during, and after drying is just as important as the drying itself.

 Here's a fun fact that's not actually fun: meat proteins can linger in your dehydrator's nooks and crannies longer than you'd like.